 The one thing you absolutely do not want to happen at your wedding?
 Running out of alcohol.
 This will likely be one of the most costly line items on your wedding budget sheet, but there are some ways to work around that (such as stocking the bar yourself, if your venue allows it).
-We consulted with experts Patrick Davila and Juan Castillo to calculate how much alcohol you'll need for your wedding?
+So, how much alcohol do you really need for your wedding?
 Ultimately, the answer will vary from couple to couple.
 As a general rule of thumb, assume that each guest will have at least one alcoholic drink per hour.

 Meet the Expert

 - Patrick Davila, now the Director of Operations, has been with Meadowood Napa Valley since 2005.